EunoiaC/Boa/README.md

 - [Variables](#Variables)

 ## Variables
-Variables are useful with many operations,
+Variables are useful with many operations.
+The store a value and can be called in expressions.

 ### Variable Declaration
 Variables are declared by creating an identifier and a following equal sign.
 The value you want goes after the equal sign.